MikeFez/PZ-Admin-Panel/README.md

 - The web interface has no authentication by default
 - Only run on trusted networks or behind a reverse proxy with authentication
 - Player and server data is stored in plain text JSON files
+- Admin privileges (`allow_admin`) must be manually configured and are permanent until manually changed
 - The application has full control over your Project Zomboid server

 ## License